Episode 142: SEL and Language Learners During Distance Learning with Tan Huynh Jeff Utecht

 Next you need a piece of software to record your podcast into.
 I’m digging GarageBand on the Mac, but love Audacity (Mac and PC) as well.
 Both programs are simple enough for you to get started, and both can expand and give you the control you want over your audio.

 Most of our interviews are done virtually.
-The easiest thing I have found is to record the conversation using YouTube Live by starting an event and making the recording unlisted.
+The easiest thing I have found is to record the conversation using Zoom by starting a recording.
+Zoom auto records audio file of the session that I can drag and drop directly into GarageBand.

 OK, so now we’ve got the mic, the software to record and the system in place to push all the audio you want through your sound card we’re on to the fun stuff.